pyca/cryptography/docs/development/test-vectors.rst

   (commonly known as OCSP Must-Staple).
 * ``unique-identifier.pem`` - A certificate containing
   a distinguished name with an ``x500UniqueIdentifier``.
+* ``utf8-dnsname.pem`` - A certificate containing non-ASCII characters in the DNS name entries of the SAN extension.

 Custom X.509 Vectors
 ~~~~~~~~~~~~~~~~~~~~